Xenia Wickett: Biography

 Wickett leads her own business, Wickett Advisory, that helps individuals and institutions make smarter, more informed decisions by gaining a broader perspective on their challenges and opportunities.
-The organisation achieves this through three three key services: a) executive coaching; b) international affairs insights; and c) moderation, facilitation and hosting capabilities.
+The organisation achieves this through three key services: a) executive coaching; b) international affairs insights; and c) moderation, facilitation and hosting capabilities.

 Until mid-2021, Xenia was the Vice President of Political Analysis and Integrity Due Dilgience at Equinor (previously Statoil).
 Her work focused on analyzing international affairs, country risk and security issues as well as changing ESG standards and expectations.
 She also ensured corporate adherence to international integrity standards.

 Immediately prior to Equinor, Wickett was the project director of the US Project at Chatham House and Dean of the Queen Elizabeth II Academy for Leadership in International Affairs, Chatham House’s new leadership training initiative.
 Previously, she was the executive director of the PeaceNexus Foundation, based outside Geneva, which she launched in 2009.
 From 2005 to 2009, Wickett was at Harvard Kennedy School's Belfer Center where she was the director of the Project on India and the Subcontinent and the executive director for research.

 From early 2004 to August 2005, Wickett served as director for South Asia at the U.S. National Security Council (NSC).
 Prior to her NSC post, Wickett served as a foreign affairs specialist in the Bureau of South Asia at the Department of State.
 Her major portfolios included counterterrorism, nonproliferation, Kashmir, and other law enforcement topics.
 During her tenure at the Department of State, Wickett was also a special advisor at the Homeland Security Group, and an officer in the Bureau of Nonproliferation.
 Shortly after September 11, 2001, she was detailed from the Department of State to the Office of the Vice President (OVP) to help launch the Office of Homeland Security Affairs.